 Boba vs pearl

 There isn’t just a name debate on bubble tea vs boba.
-Tapioca balls also go by a variety of names, like boba, tapioca pearls, and pearls, to name a few.
-So, if you hear people call the drink pearl milk tea, know that the pearls are referring to boba.
+Tapioca balls also go by various names, like boba, tapioca pearls, and pearls, to name a few.
+So, if you hear people call to drink pearl milk tea, know that the pearls are referring to boba.

 Another confusion comes when discussing popping boba.
 In recent years, popping pearls have become more popular as a topping for the drink.
 However, confusion arises when someone refers to flavours such as mango or lychee boba.

-In this case, they may be referring to either the fruit-flavoured popping pearl topping or the fruit-flavoured pearl milk tea drink.
-To avoid misunderstanding, it is always best to ask for clarification on what it refers to.
+In this case, they may be referring to the fruit-flavoured popping pearl topping or the fruit-flavoured pearl milk tea drink.
+It is always best to ask for clarification on what it refers to to avoid misunderstanding.

 Bubble tea vs boba vs milk tea